How to Personalize Your Website's Design and UX for Better Engagement

 And most importantly, they trust brands that make the effort to go one step ahead to speak to them as individuals rather than anonymous traffic.

 Remember that personalization also means making your site accessible to everyone, including people with disabilities.
-With the European Accessibility Act (EAA) due to come into force soon, accessibility is becoming a legal requirement, not just good practice.
+The EAA came into force on 28 June 2025, meaning that accessibility is now a legal requirement, not just good practice.

 Core Personalization Strategies

-Your website is the important epitome of your overall website marketing efforts.
+Your website is the key part of your overall website marketing efforts.

 Putting together a great website user experience requires understanding the problems different visitors have to solve.
 Here are a few strategies to enhance your website: